Nagorno-Karabakh conflict: 2008 UN vote

-On March 14, 2008, the United Nations General Assembly adopted a resolution which "reaffirmed Azerbaijan's territorial integrity, expressing support for that country's internationally recognized borders and demanding the immediate withdrawal of all Armenian forces from all occupied territories there."
+On 14 March 2008, the United Nations General Assembly adopted a resolution which "reaffirmed Azerbaijan's territorial integrity, expressing support for that country's internationally recognized borders and demanding the immediate withdrawal of all Armenian forces from all occupied territories there."
 It was adopted by a vote of 39 in favor to 7 against, while most countries either abstained or were absent.
 It was backed mostly by Muslim states (31 were members of the OIC).
 Non-Muslim states that supported the resolution included three post-Soviet states: Georgia, Moldova, Ukraine, and five other nations: Cambodia, Colombia, Myanmar, Serbia, and Tuvalu.
 Thus, it was supported by seven OSCE members; one NATO member (Turkey) and no EU member state.

-It was opposed by Angola, Armenia, France, India, Russia, United States, Vanuatu.
+It was opposed by Angola, Armenia, France, India, Russia, the United States, and Vanuatu.
 The OSCE Minsk Group co-chair countries (France, US, Russia) voted against the resolution.
 They argued that it "selectively propagates only certain of [the basic] principles to the exclusion of others, without considering the Co-Chairs' proposal in its balanced entirety."
 The co-chair countries called it a unilateral resolution, which "threatens to undermine the peace process," but reaffirmed their "support for the territorial integrity of Azerbaijan, and thus do not recognize the independence of NK."